Platoniq/wilder-journal/_articles/en/crowdfunding-cinema.md

 **CC:** I think the key word, as you said, is loyalty.
 From what you explain, Goteo's tools, in this case, as tools available to adapt to the needs, seem interesting to me.
 It is true that, on the one hand, one can think like those people who told you before the campaign that it was one of the nicest things you can do in your life, and that you will not repeat it, because it ends up exhausting.
 But it is also true that, after a while, when you are calmer, you see the possibilities and the positive aspects of understanding Goteo as a service and a permanent connection that has different resources than the ones you have just as a space.
 When you are in crowdfunding mode, you think and market differently.
 Therefore, I think that opening the range of loyalty and opening up to the neighborhood is important.

-{% quote { "author": "Javier Pachón (CineCiutat)" } %}Muchas veces, en movimientos asamblearios y participativos, tenemos esta experiencia personal.
-Venimos de una concepción muy arcaica y primigenia de la participación, que dificulta la evolución de un proyecto.{% endquote %}
+{% quote { "author": "Javier Pachón (CineCiutat)" } %}Many times, in assembly and participatory movements, we have this personal experience.
+We come from a very archaic and primitive conception of participation, which hinders the evolution of a project.{% endquote %}

 ### FP: We know that CineCiutat has a volunteer program.
 Espai Texas I don't know if they have taken it into account.
 Cineciutat, which has been around for a while, what strengths they find and difficulties, and to see if Espai Texas would find it interesting to create a network.